Dark Mode Light Mode

 Namsan Seoul Tower (N-Seoul Tower)

-A landmark of Seoul, perched atop Namsan Mountain, offering panoramic views of the entire city.
-At night, the stunning light show is mesmerizing.
-Popular in K-dramas, the tower is home to the “lock wall,” where couples leave love locks as symbols of eternal love.
+A Seoul landmark atop Namsan Mountain, offering panoramic views and a mesmerizing night light show.
+Featured in K-dramas, it’s famous for the “lock wall,” where couples leave love locks as symbols of eternal love.

 Bukchon Hanok Village